OIDC Basics

 nonce n-0S6_WzA2Mj Nonce value (See 3.1.2.1.
 Authentication Request - OpenID Connect Core 1.0)

-The authorization server is to receive the following content (folded for readability) as HTTP GET query string from the user agent.
+The authorization server receives the above data here shown as the HTTP GET query string from the user agent.

 redirect_uri=https://client.example.org/cb/example.com